rolandoislas/RandomRamblings/_posts/2017-11-21-tf2-damage-comparison.md

  **broken pyros**.
 Or not.

-I have seen far too many people complaining on the TF2 casual servers that the pyro is broken and such as such should be nerfed, but how many of those people have played pyro.
-Yes, a pyro can do a lot of damage very quickly, but it at similar levels to other weapons and has a big drawback: the range.
+I have seen far too many people complaining on the TF2 casual servers that the pyro is broken and such and such should be nerfed, but how many of those people have played pyro?
+Yes, a pyro can do a lot of damage very quickly, but it does so at similar levels to other weapons and has a big drawback: the range.

 Let us not pretend that pyros have massive range.
-In a close encounter the pyro has the advantage, yes.
-However, other classes have range and/or zoning capabilities.
+In a close encounter the pyro has the advantage, however, other classes have range and/or zoning capabilities.
 If we take a hypothetical corridor with a pyro on one end and another class at another, the other class will likely have the range to deal with the pyro.
 A soldier can shoot rockets before the pyro can even come close,